Powerful Mac apps that won't break the bank

 Slack has quickly become the first name in business collaboration and messaging since it launched in 2013, and its free Mac app is the best way to keep in touch with your team.
 Bringing everything you love about the web interface to your Dock, the Slack desktop app lets you quickly switch between groups, change your status, drag and drop files, and, of course, communicate with your team members.
 A lightning-fast search gives you instant access to buried messages, and granular notifications will keep you apprised of only the most important correspondences.
 It's so good, you might not want to turn it off at the end of the work day.

 Sometimes, you just need a quick way to record audio on your Mac, and QuickTime doesn’t exactly live up to its name.
 That’s where Simple Recorder comes in.
 Once you install it, a record button is never more than a click away, sitting in your menu bar until called upon.
 The free version is pretty light on the features, but you can change the sample rate, switch between mono and stereo, adjust the volume, and save your recording right from the menu bar.
-A $5 in-app purchase will unlock a few extra features like mp3 recording and keyboard shortcuts, but the free version will be more than capable for most users.
+An in-app purchase will unlock a few extra features like mp3 recording and keyboard shortcuts, but the free version will be more than capable for most users.

 Duplicate File Finder